-In the opening installment of this blog series—Data Lakes, Data Warehouses and Data Hubs: Do we need another choice?
-I explore why simply migrating these on-prem data integration, management, and analytics platforms to the Cloud does not fully address modern data analytics needs.
+In the opening installment of this blog series—Data Lakes, Data Warehouses and Data Hubs: Do We Need Another Choice?
+I explore why simply migrating these on-prem data integration, management, and analytics platforms to the cloud does not fully address modern data analytics needs.
 In comparing these three platforms, it becomes clear that while all of them meet certain critical needs, none of them meet the needs of business end-users without significant support from IT.
-What we in fact need is a platform that combines the optimal operational and analytical elements of these platforms with features and functionality that directly addresses the real-time operational and self-serve needs of business (rather than IT) users.
+What we need is a platform that combines the optimal operational and analytical elements of these platforms with features and functionality that directly address the real-time operational and self-serve needs of business (rather than IT) users.

-Since the current implementation of Data Hubs, Data Lakes, and Data Warehouses do not effectively incorporate or identify the combinatorial and analytical needs of real-world users, you might think that a more straightforward and descriptive term like “Analytics Hub” would flip the focus in the right direction.
+Since the current implementation of data hubs, data lakes, and data warehouses does not effectively incorporate or identify the combinatorial and analytical needs of real-world users, you might think that a more straightforward and descriptive term like “analytics hub” would flip the focus in the right direction.
 Sadly, this is one of those garden paths that just leads to disappointment and soul-searching.

-Simply put, the term is already being used and in unhelpful ways.
-Some Analytics Hubs focus on consolidating small, disparate datasets (such as those in Excel spreadsheets and other sources) that a data scientist might want to exploit.
-Other Analytics Hubs can access and analyze disparate data sources but solely within the confines of that particular tool and only for immediate consumption.
+Simply put, the term is already being used in unhelpful ways.
+Some analytics hubs focus on consolidating small, disparate datasets (such as those in Excel spreadsheets and other sources) that a data scientist might want to exploit.
+Other analytics hubs can access and analyze disparate data sources but solely within the confines of that particular tool and only for immediate consumption.
 Few of these offerings are capable of handling multi-terabyte, sub-second queries and returns on complex advanced analytics runs as operational workloads.

-Indeed, these Analytics Hubs operate as much like switches instead of actual hubs as do the miscategorized Data Hub does.
-There is no persistence of data at the point of unification and depends on an external cloud data warehouse or data lake to store and supply as input data.
+Indeed, these analytics hubs operate as much like switches instead of actual hubs as the miscategorized data hub does.
+There is no persistence of data at the point of unification and depends on an external data warehouse or data lake to store and supply input data.
 There is no effort to curate data from multiple projects, users, and long-term use.
-The one central, redeeming quality of these Analytics Hubs is the fact that their intended user is the business analyst, business data scientist, and similar power users.
-Consequently, analytics hubs focus on simple drop-down menus, avoid coding for access to data, and allow for self-service, particularly for pick-up files that are largely under control of the end user anyway.
+The one central, redeeming quality of these analytics hubs is the fact that their intended user the business analysts, business data scientists, and similar power users.
+Consequently, analytics hubs focus on simple drop-down menus, avoid coding for access to data, and allow for self-service, particularly for pick-up files that are largely under the control of the end-user anyway.